 Why Study In Reggio Emilia?

-The Reggio Emilia program is ideal for students interested in studying Italian language, education, communications, and health issues in a charming midsize city in north-central Italy.
-With fewer than 200,000 inhabitants, and an award-winning university, Reggio Emilia is a perfect location for students looking to immerse themselves in Italian culture away from crowded tourist destinations.
+The Reggio Emilia program is ideal for students interested in studying Italian language, education, communications/media, and health/nutrition issues in a charming midsize city in north-central Italy.
+With fewer than 200,000 inhabitants, and an award-winning university, Reggio Emilia is a perfect location for students looking to immerse themselves in Italian culture away from crowded tourist destinations, while still being close enough to jump on a train and enjoy Italy’s magnificent sites of all kinds.
 This city of Roman origin, where the Italian tricolor flag was born, is rich in history, culture, and tradition.

-You can take courses in Italian language, health, education, and communications.
+You can take courses in Italian language, health, nutrition, education, communications, economics, and media.
 Through a variety of field trips you will have firsthand exposure to the history, food, culture and beautiful natural surroundings of the city of Reggio Emilia and the region of Emilia-Romagna.
-In addition to various high-quality courses taught by local and international professors, the program includes field trips and local visits in the city and neighboring towns, countryside, and nearby sites of unique interest.
+In addition to various high-quality courses taught by local and international professors, the program includes field trips and local visits in the city and neighboring towns, countryside, coast, and nearby sites of unique interest.